alexliinc/project_4_Round2-/README.md

 <h1>WELCOME!!!</h1><br/>
 [Link to the Project](nope-project4-nope.surge.sh)

+<p>Quote that made me lol: Dont call on me.
+I have the confidence of a chicken nugget... </p>

 <h2>Project Idea:</h2><br/>
 User will be given a random character from Harry Potter and must decide whether to Kill Marry Or Kiss them<br/>